 This is my review of the Aer Lingus lounge at Dublin Airport.

-This is the last part of my Boston trip reviews (yeah, we made it!).
+This is the last part of my Boston trip reviews.
 The main article – if you only have time to read one part of this series – is my Aer Lingus Business class flight review here.
 My Ames Boston Hotel review (part of Hilton’s Curio Collection) is here and the other three lounge reviews from the trip are here, here and here.

 The Aer Lingus lounge in Dublin was lounge number 4 on this trip.